-It’s the cult television show that had us glued to our screens and gave us a new appreciation for the undercut hairstyle.
-But how do you get the Peaky Blinders look?
+It’s the cult television show that’s had us all glued to our screens and wanting to join a gang.
+It’s given us a new appreciation for the undercut haircut and a flat cap, but how do you steal Thomas Shelby’s style?
 Read on to find out.

 The outfits are made up of a number of key components which needn’t be worn all together in order to doff a cap to the genre.
 With this in mind, take a look at our guide to a few ways you can incorporate the Peaky Blinders style into your wardrobe.